elixd/blog/2022-05-09-file-based-text-notes.md

 - GitDoc to **auto commit and auto push changes** using some VSCode friendly web based editor like GitHub Codespaces or CodeReady Workspaces for the web usage
 - GitJournal for the mobile support

+### Notable
+Mac app stores notes as local .md files in a single folder.
+No subfolders.
+Supports tags.
+Filename is genrate from first line of the note, if first line is changed - filename is changed automtically.
+Design similar to Simplenote, but there are not snippets of notes.
+Wiki-syple links are supported [[]].
+But Links are only clickable in the split view (markdown preview)

 ## Links
 https://emmanuelbernard.com/blog/2021/03/01/notes-app/